bentwheel/lgbtq-retirement-meps-analysis/README.md

-identifying LGBTQ+ individuals and experiences certainly does have its flaws, we have to do the best we can with the information we have – and publicly available data on the needs of LGBTQ+ individuals at or near retirement age is frustratingly scarce.
+identifying LGBTQ+ individuals and experiences certainly does have its flaws, we have to do the best we can with the information we have – and publicly available data on the needs of LGBTQ+ individuals at or near retirement age is, at times, frustratingly scarce.

 Finally, this sort of work encourages discussions that broaden our understanding of how systemic disparities act with intersectionality